 It sounds far-fetched and ambitious.
 It’s not, and you need to start thinking about what it means for you and your family to live a very long time.
 Scientists believe the first human life survive over 200 years.

 Today we live longer You, 71 for men and 77 for women.
 Improved sanitation and lifesaving medicines mean lifespan has increased dramatically in the past century to stay young.
 Recently, scientists thought there was a natural human existence of about 120 years, beyond which the body could not cope.

 Now that logic is being questioned as researchers break new ground in the search for ways to slow down the aging process.
-So can you slow down the aging process and boost your chances of a longer, healthier life and stay young?
+So can you slow the aging process and boost your chances of a longer, healthier life and staying young?

 We analyze some of the scientists’ more realistic suggestions:

 In men and women, the hormone testosterone plays a crucial role in everything from muscle mass, motivation, and osteoporosis to even sex drive, to name a few.
 Testosterone usually peaks in the teens and is in gradual decline from early as 21; when men age, the decline speeds up bone thinning, Sleep disturbance, muscle wasting, memory loss, and more.

 For example, the Andropause Society argues that male menopause does exist, and we believe testosterone therapy can even help protect against disease, and Alzheimer’s, a progressive disease that destroys memory and other essential mental functions.

 Having a good night’s sleep could add more years to your life; experts at the University of Pennsylvania found that women averaged 70 minutes more rest a night, compared with just 40 minutes in men, which may explain why they live longer.